ada-url/idna-rust/README.md

 🚧 **This implementation is incomplete and not ready for production use.**

 Known limitations:
-- Performance is 2-6x slower than the mature `idna` crate
+- Performance is 1.4-4.7x slower than the mature `idna` crate
+- **Ada-idna is now faster than idna crate for to_unicode conversion** ⚡
 - Some test cases fail due to expected value discrepancies
 - Unicode table data may be incomplete
 - Error handling needs refinement